August 2, 2019

-Jesus wasn’t afraid to do things that would offend people.
-He knew that He was on a mission, and He did what His Father told Him to do, which sometimes meant upsetting the crowd.
+As we can learn from Christ, peacemakers, on the other hand, are not afraid to offend people.
+Jesus knew that He was on a mission and He did what His Father told Him to do, which sometimes meant upsetting the crowd.
 He lived out the truth that the fear of the Lord is the beginning of wisdom (Proverbs 9:10).
-I want to propose to you that the fear of men is the beginning of a person’s downfall.
-If we want to be good leaders, whether that means in our ministries, our families or our businesses, we must learn how to lead people without being afraid of them.
+I want to propose to you that the fear of man is the beginning of a person’s downfall.
+If you want to be a good leader, whether in your ministry, your family or your business, you must learn how to lead people without being afraid of them or allowing them to dictate your actions.

 Leaders Fear God Not Men

-Check out today’s Monday Motivation that I took from one of my Facebook Live videos for more on breaking out of the fear of man:
+Check out this teaching from one of my Facebook Live videos for more on breaking free from the fear of man:

 - Great leaders are peacemakers, not peacekeepers.

-- Jesus refused to make peace by making everything and everyone equal.
+- Jesus refused to keep the peace by making everything and everyone equal.
 He had boundaries.

 - If you fear people, you’re not leading them but rather they are leading you.